ITI-AI-PRO-INTAKE1/Wuzzuf_Data_Analysis/README.md

 Wuzzuf jobs in Egypt data set at Kaggle https://www.kaggle.com/omarhanyy/wuzzuf-jobs

-The project was implemented using Java and included the following libraries:
+The project was implemented using Java and included the following:
 * Apache Spark
 * XChart
+* Spring

-The project was deployed as a web service.
+The project was deployed as a web service using the spring server.